Ireland U20s ahead of their game against Georgia in Narbonne.

 Somewhat surprisingly youngster Angus Kernoghan who featured in the Six Nations and subsequent U19 matches didn’t make the cut and remained on 181 minutes.

-The highly rated and both suffered with injuries throughout.
+The highly rated Aaron Hall and both suffered with injuries throughout.
 Hall never really found his pre injury form clocking up 138 minutes as a back row replacement and Lowry made his only appearance in a delightful cameo in the final match of the World Championship with an impressive display at full back against Japan.

 Who did the scoring.